neuromorphicsystems/sgp4-benchmark/README.md

 ## Speed

-Speed measures the time it takes to propagate the full catalogue (1 minute timestep over 24 hours) using 100 samples per implementation.
+Speed measures the time it takes to propagate every satellite in the Celestrak catalogue (1 minute timestep over 24 hours) using a single thread.
+100 values are sampled per implementation.

 Results are saved in `results.json` upon completion (values are in μs).